SaiSindhuja197/mslearn-fabric/Instructions/Labs/06-dataflows-gen2.md

 ### Summary

-In this exercise, you have created a Dataflow (Gen2) to ingest data , added data destination for Dataflow and a dataflow to a pipeline.
+In this exercise, you have created a Dataflow (Gen2) to ingest data, added da ata destination for Dataflow and a Dataflow to a pipeline.

-### You have successfully completed the lab
+### You have successfully completed the Hands-on lab